 Using portable computing devices with wireless and mobile data plans enables mobile learning and allows teaching and learning to extend to spaces beyond the traditional classroom.
 Even within the classroom, mobile learning gives instructors and learners more flexibility and new opportunities for interaction.

-Sevenstar uses two main learning platforms: Brainhoney for Credit Recovery, which needs no special instructions for mobile usage, and Angel (by Blackboard), which the majority of enrolled students use.
-For Angel, you will need some additional tips complete your work on a mobile device.
+Sevenstar uses two main learning platforms: Brainhoney for Credit Recovery and Angel (by Blackboard) for the majority of its online courses.
+Brainhoney needs no special instructions for mobile usage and it will be our only learning environment for courses starting after July 2014.
+For Angel, you will need some additional tips to complete your coursework on a mobile device.
 In the future, some of these tips may not be needed (as mobile support gets better with every update), but we will try to keep this page as up-to-date as possible.
 Below are tips, best practices, links to videos, and advice from others who use mobile devices as tools for learning.

-- iOS devices do not support Flash.
-All important Flash material in the course has a "Text Only" link that provides a non-flash version of the necessary information.
+- iOS devices do not support Flash in the default browser, and many of our courses do still use Flash.
+However, you can work around that by installing the paid Puffin web browser.
+If you choose not to, you will see that all important Flash material in the course has a "Text Only" link below the Flash box that provides a text version of the necessary information for the student.

 - iOS devices also cannot directly upload files to dropboxes.
 The workaround for that is to post links in those assessments for your teachers from a service such as Dropbox or Google Docs instead of submitting the file itself.

 - Watch Using the iPad in the Classroom to learn more about mobile learning with Sevenstar.